Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Experiment

 \subsubsection{Backbone Network}

 The backbone network for person ReID is modified from ResNet-18 \cite{luo2019bag}.
-Compared with regular ResNet-18, the differences are as follows: 1) the last stride of ResNet-18 is set to be 1 to enrich the granularity of representations; 2) a batch normalization layer is added after representation to smooth loss for better convergence; 3) the bias of the classifier is removed to avoid representation bias.
-To verify the compatibility of our method with different backbone networks, we also evaluate the performances with ResNet-50 and Swin-Transformer \cite{liu2021swin}.
+Compared with regular ResNet-18, the differences are as follows: 1) the last stride of backbone is set to be 1 to enrich representation granularity; 2) a batch normalization layer is added after representation for better convergence; 3) the bias of the classifier is removed to avoid representation bias.
+To verify the compatibility of our method with different backbones, we also evaluate the performances with ResNet-50 and Swin-Transformer \cite{liu2021swin}.